cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 - A **switch function** `NewQuerier` to route the query to the appropriate `querier` function.
 This function returns a `querier` function, and is is registered in the [`AppModule`](#application-module-interface) to be used in the application's module manager to initialize the [application's query router](../core/baseapp.md#query-routing).
 See an example of such a switch from the [nameservice tutorial](https://github.com/cosmos/sdk-tutorials/tree/master/nameservice):
     +++ https://github.com/cosmos/sdk-tutorials/blob/86a27321cf89cc637581762e953d0c07f8c78ece/nameservice/x/nameservice/internal/keeper/querier.go#L19-L32
-- - **One querier function for each data type defined by the module that needs to be queryable**.
+- **One querier function for each data type defined by the module that needs to be queryable**.
 Developers write the query processing logic in these functions.
 This generally involves calling [`keeper`](#keeper)'s methods to query the state and marshalling it to JSON.

-To learn more about `queriers`, [click here](../building-modules/querier.md).

 ### Keeper